 The International Solvay Institutes for Physics and Chemistry

 The Solvay Institutes were founded by Ernest Solvay in 1912 to support and develop curiosity-driven research in physics, chemistry, and associated fields with the purpose of “enlarging and deepening the understanding of natural phenomena”.

 The central activity of the Institutes is the periodic organization of the celebrated Solvay Conferences on Physics and Chemistry (“Conseils de Physique Solvay” and “Conseils de Chimie Solvay”).
-This support for fundamental science is complemented by the organization of open workshops on specific selected topics, international chairs, colloquia, and an international doctoral school.
+To complement this support for fundamental science, the Group organizes open workshops on specific selected topics, international chairs, colloquia, and an international doctoral school.

-In addition to these activities, the Solvay Institutes promote the popularization of science through the organization of the annual Solvay public lectures devoted to today’s big scientific challenges.
+In addition to these activities, the Solvay Institutes promote the popularization of science by organizing the annual Solvay public lectures devoted to today’s biggest scientific challenges.

 Examples of Group science educational and social projects

 - CERN (CH): Solvay supports the Non-Member State Summer Student Program, giving hundreds of students the chance to get hands-on experience in the sciences each year.
 The eight-week Summer Student Program gives undergraduate students in physics, computing and engineering a unique opportunity to join in the day-to-day work of research teams and become familiar with the processes and technologies used on site;